uyuni-project/uyuni-docs/docs/container-setup.md

 ## 4. Build the container image

-This step builds the `uyuni-docs-builder` image locally from `Dockerfile.custom`.
+This step builds the `uyuni-docs-builder` image locally from `Dockerfile.bci`.
-It takes a few minutes and only needs to be done once (or after `Dockerfile.custom` changes).
+It takes a few minutes and only needs to be done once (or after `Dockerfile.bci` changes).

 ```bash
 task container:build